mindspore-ai/docs/tutorials/source_en/save_load_model.md

 ckpt_cb = ModelCheckpoint()
 model.train(epoch_num, dataset, callbacks=ckpt_cb)
 ```

+Here, `epoch_num` is the number of times that the dataset is traversed during training.
+The definition method can be referred to [Training the Model](https://www.mindspore.cn/tutorials/en/master/optimization.html). `dataset` is the dataset to be loaded.
+The definition method can be referred to [Loading and Processing Data](https://www.mindspore.cn/tutorials/en/master/dataset.html).

 You can configure the checkpoint policies as required.
 The following describes the usage: